Handbid/Handbid-WordPress/README.md

 ### Get up to speed
 Handbid will create a few pages for you Auction, Auctions, Auction Item and Bidder Dashboard

+    - Auctions will list out your auctions for your organization.
+By default this will filter by upcoming, you can also use all or Past.
     - Auction will be to view your default auction.
 You can send a user to /auction and they will see your auction.
-    - Auctions will list out your auctions for your organization.
-By default this will filter by upcoming, you can also use all or Past.
     - Auction Item will be for viewing an individual auction item, the url will be /auctions/{{auctionKey}}/item/{{itemKey}}
     - Bidder Dashboard will be for managing and updating the currently logged in users profile.
+    - Organizations will be for viewing all organizations
+    - Organization will be for viewing a single organization's auctions

 ### Attribution